pocomane/brewed-in-the-apocalypse/bita.md

 __Describe the scene__ when you have to start the session, you can resume the last scene or an older one, or start a completely new one.
-You do it telling some new event in the scene or reveal some new truth to the players about the something or someone is inside the scene.
+You do it telling some new event in the scene or reveal some new truth to the players about the world.
 Nothing should clearly bring to troubles for the player, neither if it is completely ignored by the characters.
-There however may be an opportunity for the players: something that can bring to good things for the players if they handle well the situation.
+However, there may be an opportunity for the players: something that can bring to good things for the players if they handle well the situation.
 Occasionally the good things may happen without any player action.

 TODO : describe what a "Scene" is, what it means it is "Suspended" or "closed" ???